date - write the date and time

 Attempt to set the system date and time from the value given in the operand.
 This is only possible if the user has appropriate privileges and the system permits the setting of the system date and time.
 The first mm is the month (number); dd is the day (number); hh is the hour (number, 24-hour system); the second mm is the minute (number); cc is the century and is the first two digits of the year (this is optional); yy is the last two digits of the year and is optional.
-If century is not specified, then values in the range [69-99] refer to years in the twentieth century (1969 to 1999 inclusive), and values in the range [00-68] refer to years in the twenty-first century (2000 to 2068 inclusive.
+If century is not specified, then values in the range [69,99] shall refer to years 1969 to 1999 inclusive, and values in the range [00,68] shall refer to years 2000 to 2068 inclusive.
 The current year is the default if yy is omitted.

-The following environment variables affect the execution of date:
+The following environment variables shall affect the execution of date:

 - Determine the format and contents of date and time strings written by date.

 - Determine the timezone in which the time and date are written, unless the -u option is specified.
-If the TZ variable is not set and the -u is not specified, an unspecified system default timezone is used.
+If the TZ variable is unset or null and -u is not specified, an unspecified system default timezone is used.